Château d'Armailhac

 Couldn't load pickup availability

-Intense purple with almost black purplish reflections.
+Intense purple with almost black purplish highlights.

-Serving temperature: 16 - 18°C
+Serving temperature: 16 - 18 °C

 Château d'Armailhac is located in the northern part of Pauillac and has 70 ha of vines.
 Its terroir of light and deep gravel has a partly clay-limestone subsoil.